monikabhole001/Pick-and-Place-Bot/README.md

 ## Code Summary
 - Motor pins are defined for four motors controlling wheels and the gripper.
 - Serial communication is used to receive commands.
-- Based on command, motor pins are set HIGH/LOW and speed is controlled using nalogWrite.
+- Based on command, motor pins are set HIGH/LOW and speed is controlled using AnalogWrite.
 - Feedback messages are sent back via serial to confirm the action.

 ## Future Scope